bisturi/bisturi/docs/reference/11_positions_and_alignments.md

 ```

+The alignement was at 'field' level: the whole fielf 'options' was aligned.
-We can align each option to 4 too:
+To align each option in the sequence we do:

 ```python
 >>> class Datagram(Packet):